Ital 103 - Italian III

 It is the student's responsibility to inform herself or himself of homework assignments, class notes, etc. in the event of absence.

-** Students are also strongly urged to purchase an Italian-English dictionary (pocket/travel dictionaries are unsuitable).
+** Students are also strongly urged to purchase an Italian-English dictionary (pocket/travel dictionaries are unsuitable; see instructor for suggestions).

 means of assessment

 The final grade will be determined on the basis of the following criteria, and grades will be assigned according to the following scale: